aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 These three rules leverage IDEA's built-in code inspection capabilities to analyze newly added code.
 They invoke all inspection tools loaded in IDEA (including inspections registered by third-party plugins such as SonarLint), running them on new code blocks and reporting issues.
 If you have code inspection plugins like SonarLint installed, their findings may also be captured by auto review.

+### Do Spring rules require additional configuration?

+No. Spring rules work out of the box in IntelliJ IDEA.
+The plugin analyzes Spring annotations and Bean definitions in your project to build the dependency graph — no Spring Boot plugin or runtime environment is needed.

 ### Does the plugin affect performance?

 The impact is minimal.
 Diff computation uses the Git command line, database operations are based on lightweight SQLite, and the UI only loads when the tool window is open.
+The Spring Bean analysis cache used by Spring rules exists only during auto review execution and is automatically cleared afterward.
 Batch database operations and asynchronous loading ensure the plugin won't slow down IDEA.

-### Which JetBrains IDEs are supported?

-Only IntelliJ IDEA (Community and Ultimate editions).
-Other JetBrains IDEs such as WebStorm, PyCharm, and GoLand are not supported.

 ---